-Locators MEZ area.

-- Provided PPEs to employees working in areas with excessive noise - Continuous monitoring of air pollutants thru conducting of regular stack emission test. - Continuous compliance with the implementing procedures of DENR. - Regular checking/maintenance of the equipment to maximize its use and prevention for sudden breakdown. - The organization's management approach involves the meticulous maintenance of the generator set and its use only during power outages.
-This helps in mitigating potential environmental impacts and ensuring that the organization complies with PEZA regulations. - The organization addresses the risk of air quality degradation by adhering to strict maintenance practices for generator set and minimizing its usage to essential situations.
-Regular monitoring of emissions is conducted to ensure compliance with air quality standards. - The organization is actively exploring opportunities for incorporating renewable energy sources into its operations.
-This includes feasibility collaboration with energy providers, seeking investments and transition towards more sustainable energy alternatives.
+Release of air pollutants from use of vehicles and equipment • Locators MEZ area. • Provided PPEs to employees working in areas with excessive noise Generation of dusts from roadworks • Continuous monitoring of air pollutants thru conducting of regular stack emission test.
+Excessive noise generation from operation of equipment • Continuous compliance with the implementing procedures of DENR.
+Health conditions.
+The organization identify the following risks related to the material topic of air pollutants.
+Air quality degradation: The emission of NOx and Sox may contribute to air quality degradation in MEZ area.
+Regular checking/maintenance of the equipment to maximize its use and prevention for sudden breakdown.
+The organization's management approach involves the meticulous maintenance of the generator set and its use only during power outages.
+This helps in mitigating potential environmental impacts and ensuring that the organization complies with PEZA regulations.
+What are the Opportunity/ies Identified?
+Conducting regular maintenance of steam boiler and genset to maximize its use and lifespan.
+Investment in Renewable Energy: Exploring and investing in renewable energy sources to reduce reliance on the generator set, thereby decreasing air pollutants emissions.
+The organization addresses the risk of air quality degradation by adhering to strict maintenance practices for generator set and minimizing its usage to essential situations.
+Regular monitoring of emissions is conducted to ensure compliance with air quality standards.
+The organization is actively exploring opportunities for incorporating renewable energy sources into its operations.
+This includes feasibility studies, collaboration with energy providers, and seeking investments to transition towards more sustainable energy alternatives.